caitreid/more-please_frontend/README.md

 ## Technologies
 * Python/Django Backend for speed of development
-* React Frontend for automatic rendering of styled components
+* React Frontend for automatic rendering of styled components to the user as webpage is being designed
+* Materialize
 * SASS because it makes everything better.

+---